2017 ANNUAL REPORT GRANTEES

 Comprehensive reproductive and complementary health care services, advocacy and educational programs in the Rocky Mountain region (General Support)

 WOMEN’S ECONOMIC SELF-SUFFICIENCY

 |9to5 Colorado, National Association of Working Women

-Strengthen working women’s ability to achieve economic justice and equal opportunities (General Support)
+Advance public policies that strengthen working women’s ability to achieve economic justice and equal opportunities (General Support)